pallets/werkzeug/docs/tutorial.rst

             click_count=click_count
         )

-Please be aware that redis always works strings, so you have to convert the click count to :class:`int` by hand.
+Please be aware that redis always works with strings, so you have to convert the click count to :class:`int` by hand.

 Step 8: Templates